Public Awareness Campaigns

 This DVAM, you can support survivors in your community by learning ways to be an active bystander.
 Domestic violence affects us all, and it is crucial to know the signs of abuse and learn where to get support or how to provide resources to someone experiencing violence.

 How can you get involved?
-Follow us on social media to hear stories from community partners working to address root causes of domestic violence, attend our upcoming training sessions for community members and check out our statewide public awareness campaign below calling Rhode Islanders in to learn more about subtle and commonly overlooked forms of abuse.
+Follow us on social media to hear stories from community partners working to address root causes of domestic violence, attend our upcoming training sessions for community members and check out our statewide public awareness campaign calling Rhode Islanders in to learn more about subtle and commonly overlooked forms of abuse.

-The "Know the Signs" campaign focuses on recognizing lesser-known forms of abuse, like controlling a partner's finances, forcing a partner to share passwords and unwanted touching or grabbing.
+Catch our “Know the Signs” campaign in action this DVAM!
+Hear our radio public service announcements by survivors in English and Spanish, view our TV public service announcements across local stations, check out media interviews and see billboards and ads displayed throughout our state and online.
+The “Know the Signs” campaign focuses on recognizing lesser-known forms of abuse, like controlling a partner’s finances, forcing a partner to share passwords and unwanted touching or grabbing.